 Home > Health Library > Childhood Non-Hodgkin Lymphoma Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Dramatic improvements in survival have been achieved for children and adolescents with cancer.
 Between 1975 and 2010, childhood cancer mortality decreased by more than 50%.
-For NHL, the 5-year survival rate increased over the same time period, from 45% to 87% in children younger than 15 years and from 48% to 82% for adolescents aged 15 to 19 years.
+For NHL, the 5-year survival rate increased over the same time period from about 45% to 90% for both younger children and adolescents.[1,2] It has been estimated that in 2020, there will be 30,500 survivors of childhood and adolescent NHL in the United States.
 Childhood and adolescent cancer survivors require close monitoring because cancer therapy side effects may persist or develop months or years after treatment.
 (Refer to the PDQ summary on the Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.)

 On the basis of immunophenotype, molecular biology, and clinical response to treatment, the vast majority of NHL cases occurring in childhood and adolescence fall into three categories:

 Other rare types of pediatric NHL include the following:

 Lymphoma (Hodgkin lymphoma and NHL) is the third most common childhood malignancy, and NHL accounts for approximately 7% of cancers in children younger than 20 years in high-income countries.